TrustMark

 Palate

-Broad and fruit-forward, the palate combines delicate tannins stretching into a persistent, expressive finish.
+Full-bodied and fruity, the palate combines fine tannins that extend into a lingering, expressive finish.

-For optimal enjoyment, it is recommended to decant this wine before tasting at around 59°F (15°C).
+For optimal enjoyment, it is recommended to decant this wine at around 15 °C before serving.

-The balance and liveliness of a red wine from the Rhône Valley
+The Balance and Vibrancy of a Red Wine from the Rhône Valley

-Founded in the 16th century, the Château de Beaucastel estate was taken over at the beginning of the 20th century by Pierre Tramier.
-While his son-in-law, Pierre Perrin, ushered in a new momentum for the domaine, its significant reputation was developed beyond borders thanks to Jacques Perrin.
-The sons and grandsons of Jacques Perrin still carry on today the quest for excellence of this family estate, which ranks among the finest labels of Rhône Valley wines.
+Founded in the 16th century, Château de Beaucastel was taken over in the early 20th century by Pierre Tramier.
+While his son-in-law, Pierre Perrin, gave the estate new momentum, its great renown beyond France’s borders was built thanks to Jacques Perrin.
+The sons and grandsons of Jacques Perrin continue to this day the pursuit of excellence of this family estate, which ranks among the finest labels of Rhône Valley wines.

-Château de Beaucastel oversees a 110-hectare single-block vineyard to the north of the Châteauneuf-du-Pape appellation.
-Farmed organically since the 1960s, the vines are planted on soils composed of surface pebbles with clay, sand, and limestone in the subsoil.
+Château de Beaucastel watches over a single, contiguous 110-hectare vineyard north of the Châteauneuf-du-Pape appellation.
+Farmed organically since the 1960s, the vines are planted on soils made up of galets roulés on the surface, with clay, sand, and limestone in the subsoil.

-Manual harvest by varietal, as is the vinification, in wooden tronconic vats for the reductive varieties (syrah, mourvèdre) and concrete and enameled sandstone vats for the oxidative varieties (all the others).
-Malolactic fermentations are followed by blending of the different varieties before aging in oak foudres for one year prior to bottling.
+Hand-harvesting by variety, with vinification also carried out separately: in conical wooden vats for reductive varieties (Syrah, Mourvèdre) and in concrete or enameled stoneware vessels for oxidative varieties (all the others).
+Malolactic fermentations are followed by blending the different varieties, before one year of aging in large oak foudres, then bottling.

 Château de Beaucastel : Oenothèque 2016